Bounty Poker Tournament Basics and Strategy Tips

 Progressive Knockout (PKO) Tournaments

 Progressive Knockouts, or PKO’s have become very popular in online poker because of the escalating values for each player’s bounty as they eliminate others from the tournament.
-While this style of tournament is not common in live poker, it’s incredibly popular in online poker and you need to be aware of the strategic adjustments involved.
+While this style of tournament is not common in live poker, it’s incredibly popular online and you need to be aware of the strategic adjustments involved.

 The buy-in structure for a Progressive Knockout splits the buy-in in half and assigns half to the prize pool and half to the player’s individual bounty.
 As the tournament progresses you knock players out, half of their bounty is yours to keep, while the other half is added to your bounty.